open-cluster-management-io/enhancements/enhancements/sig-architecture/98-cluster-permission/README.md

 ### Component & API

-We purpose to adding a new custom resource named `ClusterPermission` introduced into OCM by this proposal:
+We propose to adding a new custom resource named `ClusterPermission` introduced into OCM by this proposal:

 A sample of the `ClusterPermission` will be: